input-output-hk/plutus-use-cases/MetaLamp/lending-pool/README.md

 ## Protocol functionality

-See description of user endpoints [here](src/Plutus/Contracts/Endpoints.hs)
+See the description of user endpoints [here](src/Plutus/Contracts/Endpoints.hs)